LF2L/lf2l.github.io/_pages/en/place.md

 ![communities at lf2l]({{ site.baseurl | append: page.img-path | append:'lf2l-8.jpg' }}){: .align-center}

 Usage evaluation consists in creating the conditions for the scientific objectification of usage practices among a group of users.
-Depending on the object, product, building or space to be evaluated, we can set up ad hoc processes using the appropriate measuring instruments (e. g. eyes tracking, physiological sensors, video recording, questionnaires, etc.)
+Depending on the object, product, building or space to be evaluated, we can set up ad hoc processes using the appropriate measuring instruments (e. g. eyes tracking, physiological sensors, video recording, surveys, etc.)